natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, in the study area.

 Alternatively, following a study by Donohue et al. (2012) encompassing a range of climatic conditions in Australia, Z could be estimated as 0.2*N, where N is the number of rain events per year.
 The definition of a rain event is the one used by the authors of the study, characterized by a minimum period of 6 hours between two storms.
 Calibration of the Z coefficient may also be used by comparing modeled and observed data.
-Note that the Budyko curve theory suggests that the sensitivity of the model to Z is low in areas with a high aridity index (:math:`\frac{ET_0(x)}{P(x)}`).
+Note that the Budyko curve theory suggests that the sensitivity of the model to Z is lower when Z values are high, or in areas with a very low or very high aridity index (:math:`\frac{ET_0}{P}`; see Fig. 5 in Zhang et al. 2004).

 Appendix B: Calibration of Water Yield Model